 Aloe vera and tea tree oil mask

-- Combine Aloe vera gel, 2 to 3 drops of tea tree oil, and a little bit of water to make a thick but spreadable consistency.
+- Combine Aloe vera gel, 2 to 3 drops of tea tree oil, and water to make a thick but spreadable consistency.

 - Apply the mixture to the face for 5 minutes after washing with a gentle cleanser.